 8. More personal interactions

-Customers are looking to have more personal interactions regarding their finances.
+We could call this as a future of retail banking.
+Customers of today expect to have more personal interactions regarding their finances.
 They might not consider personalized and digital self-service to be personal service.
 Especially after the pandemic, customers are looking to either get on calls or have some sort of interaction with a human being.
 While conversational AI-based virtual assistants are the in-thing nowadays, customers want a bit more than that.

 While modern technology stack does offer effective solutions to take care of customer needs, most of them will not consider it as a personal service.
 The technology that we have today has not matured enough for customers to think that they are interacting with a human on the other side, when it is actually a bot.
 Even though customers of today love using digital interfaces, they still might require personal interaction with their banks for special cases.

-Covid-19 caught banks with their defences down as no one was sure of the gravity of the situation.
-Even now, with more variants of the virus presenting itself before us, the uncertainty is the same.
-But in hindsight, banks are more aware and are better prepared as they head towards 2023.
-One of the most important agendas for banks is always going to be improving customer experience.
+Retail banks are more aware of future banking trends and are better prepared as they take the leap forward.
+One of the most important agendas for retail banks is always going to be improving customer experience.
 In their quest to deliver excellent customer experience, they will focus on achieving operational excellence.

-While banks have been able to discover new models and revenue streams, they should always be on the lookout to embrace newer technologies and processes so that they could remain relevant.
-The last few months have been an excellent reminder to financial institutions about the importance of leveraging technology, now is the time for banks to be more innovative.
+While banks have been able to discover new models and revenue streams, they should always be on the lookout to embrace digital trends in retail banking and processes so that they could remain relevant.
+The last few months have been an excellent reminder to retail banks about the importance of leveraging trends in banking technology, now is the time for them to be more innovative.